CollinHeist/TitleCardMaker/docs/user_guide/integrations.md

 5. Leave the Tags field blank (unless you'd like to filter by tag).

+Depending on the type of integration you would like to enable, do the following:

+=== "New Series"

+    1. To configure Sonarr to instruct TCM to add Series as they're added to Sonarr, de-select all triggeres except `On Series Add`.

+    2. Enter the URL of your TCM server (including the port), followed by `/api/webhooks/sonarr/series/add`.

+    3. Ensure the Method is `POST`.

+    4. Click <span class="example md-button">Save</span>.

 === "Series Deletion"

-    6. To configure Sonarr to instruct TCM to remove Series as they're deleted from Sonarr, de-select all triggers _except_ `On Series Delete`.
+    1. To configure Sonarr to instruct TCM to remove Series as they're deleted from Sonarr, de-select all triggers except `On Series Delete`.

-    7. Enter the URL of your TCM server (including the port), followed by `/api/webhooks/sonarr/series/delete`.
+    2. Enter the URL of your TCM server (including the port), followed by `/api/webhooks/sonarr/series/delete`.

-    8. If you would like TCM to _not_ delete the Title Card files themselves, add `?delete_title_cards=false` to the end of the URL.
+    3. If you would like TCM to _not_ delete the Title Card files themselves, add `?delete_title_cards=false` to the end of the URL.

-    9. Ensure the Method is `POST`.
+    4. Ensure the Method is `POST`.

-    10. Click <span class="example md-button">Save</span>.
+    5. Click <span class="example md-button">Save</span>.

-=== "New Episodes"
+=== "New Episode(s)"

-    6. To configure Sonarr to instruct TCM to create Cards for new Episodes as they're added to Sonarr, de-select all triggers _except_ `On Import Complete` and `On File Upgrade`.
+    1. To configure Sonarr to instruct TCM to create Cards for new Episodes as they're added to Sonarr, de-select all triggers except `On Import Complete` and `On File Upgrade`.

-    7. Enter the URL of your TCM server (including the port), followed by `/api/webhooks/sonarr/cards`.
+    2. Enter the URL of your TCM server (including the port), followed by `/api/webhooks/sonarr/cards`.

-    8. Ensure the Method is `POST`.
+    3. Ensure the Method is `POST`.

-    9. Click <span class="example md-button">Save</span>.
+    4. Click <span class="example md-button">Save</span>.

+Multiple of the above integrations may be enabled at once, if desired.

 ## Tautulli